Get your regular legal insights

 To understand the rationale behind issuing ESOPs (Employee Stock Ownership Plans) or VSOPs (Virtual Stock Option Plans) in Germany, it's crucial to grasp the differences between income tax and capital gains tax.
 Income tax rates can soar up to 50%, whereas capital gains are taxed at a more manageable 25% for natural persons.
 The implication?
 A staggering 50% tax saving could be achieved by employees holding real shares in the company.

 Under previous laws, when employees received actual shares, the current value was immediately taxable as income – despite no actual cash flow.
 This led to a 'dry taxable income' situation, nudging companies towards alternative participation methods like real or virtual option programs.
 These programs offered future share acquisition options or bonus entitlements, delaying tax liability until actual monetary gain.
-However, this also meant facing higher income tax rates upon exit, rather than the more favorable capital gains tax rates.
+However, this also meant facing higher income tax rates upon exit, rather than the more favourable capital gains tax rates.
 This situation was a complex puzzle for employees, but recent legislative changes have transformed the landscape.

-This is a problem that was previously impossible for employees to solve.This has now been changed by the Future Financing Act.
+This is a problem that was previously impossible for employees to solve.
+This has now been changed by the Future Financing Act.

 2. What changes now

 The Future Financing Act (Zukunftsfinanzierungsgesetz) represents a significant shift in the taxation of employee shares in Germany.
-Thislegislative change was largely driven by the lobbying efforts of startup founders, investors, and the prestigious German startup association.
+This legislative change was largely driven by the lobbying efforts of startup founders, investors, and the prestigious German startup association.
 Their goal?
-To make the taxation system fairer and allow employees to enjoy the benefits of capital gains taxation and by this to increase the chances ofGerman companies to win employees in the global war for talent.
+To make the taxation system fairer and allow employees to enjoy the benefits of capital gains taxation, increasing the chances of German companies winning employees in the global war for talent.

 The Future Financing Act fundamentally changes the taxation landscape for employee shares.
 For companies falling under the requirements of this new legislation, the income tax on shares issued to employees is deferred until the actual sale of these shares.
 This means employees can now receive real shares without the immediate burden of income taxation.
 This change aligns the tax event with the actual receipt of cash, enabling companies to finally issue real shares to employees and by this enabling them to benefit from capital gains taxation.